sbyang19/meal-planner/README.md

    docker-compose exec app bash
    ```

-4. To create the database the migration, run:
+4. To create the database and the migration, run:
    ```sh
    rails db:create
    ```